How to Prepare for Winter Goat Kidding

 Yet here we are with two healthy goat kids who are surviving despite the inattentive mother and unforgiving temperatures.

 If we can do it, so can you.
-Best of luck with your winter kidding.
+Good luck with your winter kidding.
 Check out the video below where I take you through our winter kidding.